mdlai/mdlai.github.io/_posts/2016-2-23-Digit-Predictor.md

 The model is a convolutional neural network trained on the MNIST data set.
 The next step would be for me to store the drawn data and add it to my model... maybe when I have a bit more time.

+It kinda sucks at guessing 9s and 0s, a consequence of a model that's over fit to it's specific training data.
+Maybe adding some deformations to the dataset would improve performance.

 The instructions are simple, just click on the grid and draw a number.

 <iframe
  src="https://number-predictor.herokuapp.com/"